 George F. Goodman—bequest of Richard French Goodman 1863, of Newton, NJ.

-Horace B. Hitchings—bequest of The Rev. Horace B. Hitchings 1854, of Denver, CO.
+Horace B. Hitchings—bequest of the Reverend Horace B. Hitchings 1854, of Denver, CO.

 Harriette Kirby—bequest of Miss Harriette Kirby, of Hartford.